-Customer Service representatives are available from 8 a.m. to 5 p.m.
-(Pacific) Monday through Friday
+Customer service representatives are available weekdays from 8 a.m. to 5 p.m.
+Pacific time.
+Or, reference our frequently asked questions (FAQ) page.

 Toll Free: 800-592-6804